 Weight: 14.4kg

-If you're on the hunt for a great PC case that can keep your rig's noise down, then the be quiet!
+If you're on the hunt for a great PC case that can keep your rig's noise down, then be quiet!
 Dark Base Pro 900 should be an incredible choice.

 It features a sleek design with a two-tone black and orange colour scheme that should make this case look rather good as the centrepiece of your setup.
 Of course, there's the ability to install basically any size of the motherboard and plenty of expansion opportunities, especially as you can fit up to 15 hard drives if needed.